nasa/astrobee/scripts/docker/readme.md

 By default, the build script will automatically detect your host's Ubuntu OS version and configure the Docker image to use the same version using `Dockerfile` `ARGS`.

 However, there is no requirement for the host OS and the Docker image OS to match.
-You can override the default and select a specific Docker image Ubuntu version by specifying `--xenial`, `--bionic`, or `--focal` for Ubuntu 16.04, 18.04, or 20.04 docker images, respectively.
+You can override the default and select a specific Docker image Ubuntu version by specifying `--xenial` or `--focal` for Ubuntu 16.04 or 20.04 docker images, respectively.

 For more information about all the build arguments: